-This java applet displays the wave functions (orbitals) of electrons in the hydrogenic atom (which is a theoretical simplification of the hydrogen atom).
+This applet displays the wave functions (orbitals) of electrons in the hydrogenic atom (which is a theoretical simplification of the hydrogen atom).

 At the top of the screen, you will see a cross section of the potential, with the energy levels indicated as gray lines.
 The red line is the expectation value for energy.